pykeen/pykeen/docs/source/tutorial/first_steps.rst

         ),
     )

-For further information about different result trackers, take a look at :ref:`trackers`.
+For further information about different result trackers, take a look at the section on :ref:`trackers`.